elastic/ecs/README.md

 ## <a name="network"></a> Network fields

 The network is defined as the communication path over which a host or network event happens.
-Network events do not include the transmission of an event from a host or device to the Elastic Stack.
 The network.* fields should be populated with details about the network activity associated with an event.

 | Field  | Description  | Level  | Type  | Example  |